jmhutchison/QGIS-Training-Manual/introduction/intro.rst

 |LS| A Brief Introduction
 ===============================================================================

-Welcome to our course!
-Over the next few days, we'll be showing you how to use QGIS easily and efficiently.
+Welcome to this course!
+We are going to show you how to use QGIS easily and efficiently.
 If you're new to GIS, we'll tell you what you need to get started.
 If you're an experienced user, you'll see how QGIS fulfills all the functions you expect from a GIS program, and more!